Basics

 All methods that use pagination behave according to the following:

-, this means that there are no more pages to be fetched.- In order to fetch the next page, a new request with exactly the same
+nextis optional in the request.
+If the request doesn't include anextproperty in its body, this means the first page will be returned.nextis optional in the response.
+If the response returnsnullas the value fornext, this means that there are no more pages to be fetched.- In order to fetch the next page, a new request with exactly the same

 parameters must be sent, with the addition of the

-cursor received in the previous response.
+nextcursor received in the previous response.
 If the parameters are changed there is no guarantee that the search will contain accurate results. - The last page can have less results than the maximum number of results per page.

 - The first page can be the last page.